The Finalmouse Air58 is a great mouse, its a pure performance mouse with no bells and whistles.

 - Height: 40mm

-This is a medium to large mouse, it’s shorter than the Logitech G703 but a little longer.
-It’s roughly the same length as the Steelseries Rival 600 while slightly shorter than the 600.
+This is a medium to large mouse, it’s shorter in height than the Logitech G703 but a little longer.
+It’s roughly the same length as the Steelseries Rival 600 while slightly shorter in height than the 600.

 If you find the G Pro Wireless slightly too small or the G703/Rival 600 a little too big, then this is going to be in your sweet spot size wise.